 Nevertheless, would I rather have a chronic illness, or not?

 I'd rather not take pills every day.
 I'd rather not worry that the medication will stop working.
 I'd rather not run the risk of experiencing side effects that some people get from the medications.
 I'd rather not worry about infecting my sex partners.
 I'd rather not increase my risk of getting other diseases such as lymphoma, coronary artery disease, and lung cancer that seem to be more common among HIV-infected individuals.

 As with any life-changing experience, becoming infected with HIV has given some of my patients a valuable perspective on certain aspects of their existence.
 Nevertheless, almost all of them do whatever they can to avoid infecting others--they don't want others to go through what they have gone through.

-I am very, very glad that HIV is treatable, both for my HIV-infected patients and for anyone who becomes infected in the future.
-I'm also glad that antiretroviral therapy can not only keep HIV-infected people healthy but can help prevent sexual transmission of HIV to negative partners.
-And I'm glad that we have condoms and PrEP (pre-exposure prophylaxis), which are very effective at preventing the sexual transmission of HIV when used correctly, so that all of us, whether HIV infected or uninfected, can help to reduce the number of people who need to take antiretrovirals in the first place.
+I am very, very glad that HIV is treatable, both for my patients who are living with HIV and for anyone who becomes infected in the future.
+I'm also glad that antiretroviral therapy can not only keep people with HIV healthy but can prevent sexual transmission of HIV to negative partners.
+And I'm glad that we have condoms and PrEP (pre-exposure prophylaxis), which are very effective at preventing the sexual transmission of HIV when used correctly, so that all of us, whether HIV infected or uninfected, can help to reduce the number of people infected with or affected by HIV.